Getting Started

 - Medium Models: Models using >80% of GPU memory span 2 GPUs per instance to ensure stability

-- Large Models: Models exceeding server capacity (default 8 GPUs) can span 2-4 servers per instance using tensor parallelism
+- Large Models: Models exceeding server capacity (default 8 GPUs) can span 2-4 servers per instance using parallelism

 - Multiple Instances: When workload demands exceed single instance capacity, the tool calculates optimal instance count and distribution

-Throughput Estimation
+Performance Estimation

 Using the GenAI Sizing Calculator